John Nash (architect): Architect to the Prince Regent

 Nash was a dedicated Whig and was a friend of Charles James Fox through whom Nash probably came to the attention of the Prince Regent (later King George IV).
 In 1806 Nash was appointed architect to the Surveyor General of Woods, Forests, Parks, and Chases.
 From 1810 Nash would take very few private commissions and for the rest of his career he would largely work for the Prince.
 His employment by the Prince Regent enabled Nash to embark upon a number of grand architectural projects.

 His first major commissions in (1809–1826) from the Prince were Regent Street and the development of an area then known as Marylebone Park.
 With the Regent's backing, Nash created a master plan for the area, put into effect from 1818 onwards, which stretched from St James's northwards and included Regent Street, Regent's Park (1809–1832) and its neighbouring streets, terraces and crescents of elegant townhouses and villas.
 Nash did not design all the buildings himself.
 In some instances, these were left in the hands of other architects such as James Pennethorne and the young Decimus Burton.

+The Rotunda at Carlton House (1814)

+In 1814, Nash designed and erected a remarkable temporary structure known as the 'Polygon Room' or Rotunda in the gardens of Carlton House for the Prince Regent's Wellington Fête of 21 July.
+This 116-foot diameter structure employed pioneering structural techniques including: